Strategies for Struggling Students in Your Classroom

 If you are working with a student with dyscalculia, you may find that he or she has a root knowledge of basic facts, learned through memorization.
 However, while some dyscalculia students know the answers, they don’t understand the logic behind them.
 This can cause challenges, especially as the math curriculum progresses.

-If you find that students are falling behind in math, you may want to rely on the gradual release model for additional support.
+- If you find that students are falling behind in math, you may want to rely on the gradual release model for additional support.
 The beginning steps give you the opportunity to explain the skills and concepts of your lesson and give students the chance to see the step-by-step process of solving a problem.
 Students begin to gain understanding as practice progresses, working through questions with prompting and guidance until they finally take on the work independently.

-It is also important to remember that struggling students may not benefit from repeatedly reviewing the same types of problems and may need to go back several steps to see how concepts are dependent on each other.
+- Sometimes struggling students may not benefit from repeatedly reviewing the same types of problems and may need to go back several steps to see how concepts are dependent on each other.

-Help Struggling Students with Writing
+Help Students Struggling with Writing